Home :: Women's Travel Clothing :: The Travel Skirt (This page contains affiliate links)

 - They are often culturally appropriate for women traveling in conservative countries, especially when they are of a certain length (best not above the knees or too tight if you're in a country where modesty is valued).

 - Skirts are flexible.
 If you choose the right skirt, you can wear it to travel during the day and to go out at night.
-Just shake it out and throw it on.
+Just shake it out, hang it up for a bit and throw it on.

 - They take up less space than pants.
 You can usually roll them up or bunch them into a small ball when they're wrinkle-resistant.